Application for Admission - Transfer Student Instructions

 - $50 application fee

-- Official high school transcripts or GED (for applicants with fewer than 15 college credits)
+- Official high school transcripts or GED results and SAT/ACT scores for non-test-optional majors for applicants with fewer than 15 earned college credits

 * Please note: If you have graduated from high school and are currently in your first semester of college, you are considered a transfer student and must file the TRANSFER APPLICATION.